OptDev/local-data/interfaces/SaxoBank/README.md

 ## Required Applications for Development
 ### Node.js
+Node is a javascript server application that is used by millions of applications around the world and it allows for simple applications to be run on your PC as a server.
-If you've never used Node on your PC, you will need to download and install the Node application.
-Node is a javascript server application that is used by millions of applications around the world. https://nodejs.org/en/download
+If you've never used Node on your PC, you will need to download and install the Node application. https://nodejs.org/en/download
 Note: The Node application can be installed anywhere and the default location they suggest is best.
-Do not install it into the same directory as any Optuma programs.
+There is no need to install it into the same directory as any Optuma programs.

-### Install Visual Studio Code
-VSC is a code editor provided for free by Microsoft.
-You can download it from https://code.visualstudio.com/download If you already have VSC installed, make sure you restart it after installing Node above.

 ## Installation
 The following instructions will step you through cloning the repository and connecting the sample Node server to Optuma.